poppy-project/poppy-docs/en/installation/install-poppy-softwares.md

 If you followed steps 1 and 2 and met no specific error during the process, you successfully installed Python libraries for Poppy robot on your computer.

+You can then start [Poppy services](../software-libraries/poppy-creature.md) on your computer to program with [Scratch](../programming/scratch.html) or connect to the robot via [Python](../getting-started/program-the-robot.md).

+However, if your robot is brand new, you will need first to [configure motors one-by-one](../../en/assembly-guides/poppy-torso/addressing_dynamixel.html) before you can program in Scratch or Python.